Boundary Floquet Control of Bulk non-Hermitian Systems

-However, the presence of the NHSE can fundamentally overturn the usual expectation and open a striking possibility for the boundary drive to act nonperturbatively on the bulk.
 In this Letter, we show that a time-periodic drive applied only at the boundaries can resonantly hybridize Floquet replicas of skin modes and thereby induce a global reconstruction of bulk spectral and dynamical properties.
 This establishes boundary Floquet driving as a generic mechanism for controlling bulk non-Hermitian systems.
 Since this effect is rooted in Floquet-zone mixing, its description demands a boundary-Floquet framework beyond the high-frequency regime.
 We fill this theoretical gap by developing a Floquet non-Bloch band theory valid at arbitrary boundary driving frequency.
 In particular, our framework provides a geometric description of non-Hermitian Floquet-zone mixing in the low-frequency regime.
 It directly captures the OBC quasienergy spectrum in the thermodynamic limit without relying on any truncation to an effective Floquet Hamiltonian.
-We further show that, in the thermodynamic limit, even an infinitesimal boundary drive makes the driving frequency a powerful knob for tuning parity-time symmetry breaking, spectral structure and dynamical response.
+We further show that, in the thermodynamic limit, even an infinitesimal boundary drive makes the driving frequency a powerful knob for tuning parity-time symmetry breaking, spectral structure, and dynamical response.
 Boundary Floquet driving therefore offers a practical route to controlling non-Hermitian dynamics.

 \emph{Boundary Floquet protocol.}| Our Floquet non-Bloch band theory applies generally to non-Hermitian systems subject to time-periodic boundary driving, $H(t)=H_0+V(t)$, where $V(t+T)=V(t)$ denotes time-periodic boundary terms with period $T$.
 Its dynamics is governed by the Floquet operator